Position

 • Develop and implement patient management plans, including ordering and interpreting diagnostic tests, prescribing medications, and providing patient education.

-• Collaborate with physicians and other healthcare professionals to manage patient care and ensure continuity of care.
+• Collaborate with physicians and other healthcare professionals to coordinate patient care and ensure continuity of care.

-• Provide acute and chronic care management for patients, including managing chronic conditions such as diabetes, hypertension, and heart disease.
+• Provide acute and chronic care management for patients, including managing chronic conditions and performing minor surgical procedures.

 Qualifications

-• Master’s degree in Nursing or Physician Assistant program.
+• Master’s degree in Nursing or Physician Assistant Studies from an accredited program.

 • Current licensure as a Nurse Practitioner (NP) or Physician Assistant (PA) in the state of practice.